-Adventure Tourism – spotlights physical outdoor activities.
+Spotlights physical outdoor activities.
 Examples include snorkeling, diving, or surfing a coastal area.
 The difference with ecotourism is that while these companies may want to preserve the environment where the activities are taking place, they may not necessarily be operating in a sustainable manner or providing educational opportunities.

-Cultural Tourism – centers on the discovery of the heritage of the host destination.
+Centers on the discovery of the heritage of the host destination.
 An example would be a local artisan showing you how to weave a tapestry and learning from her about the traditional dress.
 The difference with ecotourism is that there is no focus on nature or wildlife.

-Responsible Tourism – attempts to minimize the environmental degradation of the host destination.
+Attempts to minimize the environmental degradation of the host destination.
 An example is a wilderness camping trip using Leave No Trace ethics.
 The difference with ecotourism is that there may be no economic benefit to the host destination.

-Nature Tourism – focuses on enjoying wildlife in their natural habitat.
+Focuses on enjoying wildlife in their natural habitat.
 Examples include jungle lodgings in the Amazon or cruise ships that view penguins in Antarctica.
 The difference with ecotourism is that these trips may not have an educational component to them, may not be environmentally sustainable or responsible, and may not economically benefit the host destination.

 When we talk about ecotourism, we’re talking about actions that have a meaningful impact on the community or region to which you’re traveling.
 Lowering your carbon footprint or reducing the waste you generate while traveling by choosing reusable items like a refillable water bottle, all contribute to lowering your overall impact.
-But true sustainable travel is about supporting people and infrastructure long after you’ve departed: supporting a region socially, economically and environmentally (SEE).
+But truly sustainable travel is about supporting people and infrastructure long after you’ve departed: supporting a region socially, economically and environmentally (SEE).